GenomicsAotearoa/metagenomics_summer_school/materials/day3/ex13_gene_annotation_part1.md

 ---

-## Gene prediction and annotation with DRAM (Distilled and Refined Annotation of Metabolism)
+### Gene prediction and annotation with *DRAM* (Distilled and Refined Annotation of Metabolism)

-DRAM is a tool designed to profile microbial (meta)genomes for metabolisms known to impact ecosystem functions across biomes.
-DRAM annotates MAGs and viral contigs using KEGG (if provided by user), UniRef90, PFAM, CAZy, dbCAN, RefSeq viral, VOGDB (Virus Orthologous Groups) and the MEROPS peptidase database.
+[DRAM](http://dx.doi.org/10.1093/nar/gkaa621) is a tool designed to profile microbial (meta)genomes for metabolisms known to impact ecosystem functions across biomes. `DRAM` annotates MAGs and viral contigs using KEGG (if provided by user), UniRef90, PFAM, CAZy, dbCAN, RefSeq viral, VOGDB (Virus Orthologous Groups) and the MEROPS peptidase database.
 It is also highly customizable to other custom user databases.

-DRAM only uses assembly-derived FASTA files input by the user.
-These input files may come from unbinned data (metagenome contig or scaffols files) or genome-resolved data form one or many organisms (isolate genomes, single-amplified genome (SAGs), MAGs).
+`DRAM` only uses assembly-derived *fastA* files input by the user.
+These input files may come from unbinned data (metagenome contig or scaffold files) or genome-resolved data form one or many organisms (isolate genomes, single-amplified genome (SAGs), MAGs).

-DRAM is run in two stages: annotation and distillation.
+`DRAM` is run in two stages: annotation and distillation.

 ![](https://github.com/mcastudillo/MAG-annotation-with-DRAM/blob/main/figures/DRAM_workflow.png)

----
-### Annotation
+#### Annotation

-The first step in DRAM is to annotate genes by assigning database identifiers to genes.
+The first step in `DRAM` is to annotate genes by assigning database identifiers to genes.
 Short contigs (default < 2,500 bp) are initially removed.
-Then, Prodigal is used to detect open reading frames (ORFs) and to predict their amino acid sequences.
-Next, DRAM searches all amino acid sequences against multiple databases, providing a single *Raw* output.
+Then, `Prodigal` is used to detect open reading frames (ORFs) and to predict their amino acid sequences.
+Next, `DRAM` searches all amino acid sequences against multiple databases, providing a single *Raw* output.
 When gene annotation is complete, all results are merged in a single tab-delimited annotation table, including best hit for each database for user comparison.

----
-### Distillation
+#### Distillation

 After genome annotation, a distill step follows with the aim to curate these annotations into useful functional categories, creating genome statistics and metabolism summary files, and stored in the *Distillate* output.
-The genome statistics provides most genome quality information required for [MIMAG](https://www.nature.com/articles/nbt.3893), including GTDB-tk and checkM information if provided by user.
+The genome statistics provides most genome quality information required for [MIMAG](https://www.nature.com/articles/nbt.3893), including `GTDB-tk` and `checkM` information if provided by the user.
 Summarised metabolism table include the number of genes with specific metabolic function identifiers (KO, CAZY ID, etc) fore each genome, with information obtained from multiple databases.
 The *Distillate* output is then further distilled into the *Product*, an html file displaying a heatmap, as well as the corresponding data table.
 We will investigate all these files later on.

 ---

-## Annotation of the MAGs with DRAM
+### Annotation of the MAGs with *DRAM*

-Beyond annotation, DRAM aims to be a data compiler.
-For that reason, output files from both CheckM and GTDB_tk steps can be input to DRAM to provide both taxonomy and genome quality information of the MAGs.
+Beyond annotation, `DRAM` aims to be a data compiler.
+For that reason, output files from both `CheckM` and `GTDB_tk` steps can be input to `DRAM` to provide both taxonomy and genome quality information of the MAGs.

-For these exercises, we have copied the relevant input files into the folder `10.gene_annotation/DRAM_input_files/`. `gtdbtk.bac120.classification_pplacer.tsv` was taken from the earlier `8.coverage_and_taxonomy/gtdbtk_out/` outputs, and `checkm.txt` from the `5.binning/` outputs.
+For these exercises, we have copied the relevant input files into the folder `10.gene_annotation/DRAM_input_files/`. `gtdbtk.bac120.classification_pplacer.tsv` was taken from the earlier `8.coverage_and_taxonomy/gtdbtk_out/` outputs, and `checkm.txt` from the result of re-running `CheckM` on the final refined filtered bins in `6.bin_refinement/filtered_bins`.

-The CheckM output file (`checkm.txt`) can be input as it is.
-However, in order to use the file with the gtdb_tk taxonomy (`gtdbtk.bac120.classification_pplacer.tsv`) we should modify it first to include column headers 'bin_id' and 'classification'
+The `CheckM` output file (`checkm.txt`) can be input as it is.
+However, in order to use the file with the `gtdb_tk` taxonomy (`gtdbtk.bac120.classification_pplacer.tsv`) we should modify it first to include column headers 'bin_id' and 'classification'

 ```bash
 nano DRAM_input_files/gtdbtk.bac120.classification_pplacer.tsv